Rey-EL/public-portfolio/ecpi-coursework/cis245-windows-client-and-server/README.md

 # Windows Client and Server (CIS245)

 ## Course Overview
-This course provides students with the knowledge to configure and manage Windows Clients within a network environment.
-Students will use Windows system tools to install, configure, and manage a Windows client, including troubleshooting and improving system performance.
-Students will also manage file storage, user accounts, and local security.
-Upon successful completion, students will be able to support windows client users on a network, including establishing user groups, creating and sharing system resources, and working within a centralized Windows domain.
+In this course, I acquired the essential knowledge and practical skills to configure and manage Windows Clients within diverse network environments.
+I became proficient in utilizing Windows system tools to install, configure, and manage Windows clients, including advanced troubleshooting techniques and performance optimization strategies.
+My responsibilities extended to managing file storage, user accounts, and implementing robust local security measures.
+Upon successful completion, I was fully capable of providing comprehensive support to Windows client users on a network, encompassing the establishment of user groups, creation and sharing of system resources, and seamless integration within a centralized Windows domain.

 ## Key Learning Outcomes
-- Demonstrate the ability to install Windows 10 client operating system in various scenarios
+- **Windows 10 Deployment:** Demonstrated the ability to install the Windows 10 client operating system across various deployment scenarios, ensuring successful setup and configuration.
-- Manage System configuration
+- **System Configuration Management:** Mastered the management of system configurations, optimizing Windows 10 environments for stability and efficiency.
-- Manage file, print, and storage on Windows 10
+- **File, Print, and Storage Management:** Gained expertise in managing file, print, and storage services on Windows 10, ensuring data accessibility and integrity.
-- Manage and monitor Windows 10 to optimize performance
+- **Performance Optimization:** Proficiently managed and monitored Windows 10 systems to identify bottlenecks and implement optimizations for enhanced performance.
-- Use Windows tools for disaster recovery
+- **Disaster Recovery with Windows Tools:** Utilized a suite of Windows tools to implement and execute disaster recovery procedures, safeguarding data and ensuring business continuity.

 ## Technologies and Tools
 - Active Directory